leancodepl/leancode_cubit_utils/packages/leancode_cubit_utils/README.md

       ProjectDetailsDTO.fromJson(jsonDecode(data) as Map<String, dynamic>);

   @override
-  // In this method we should perform the request and return it in form of http.Response.
+  // In this method we should perform the request and return it in form of http.Response
-  // http.Response is then internally handled by handleResult.
+  // which is then internally handled by handleResult.
-  Future<http.Response> request() {
+  Future<http.Response> request() => client.get(Uri.parse('base-url/$id'));
-    return client.get(Uri.parse('base-url/$id'));
-  }
 }
 ```